 This test is noninvasive.
 Unlike blood testing, there is no need to obtain a sample.
 Unlike skin-prick testing, there is no need to puncture the skin with a needle.
 With patch testing, a small amount of the suspected allergen is applied to an adhesive patch.
 These patches are then applied to your skin.
-Usually Drs.
-Noga Askenazi and Eugenia Hahn will apply these patches to your back or arm where they’ll remain for a couple of days.
+Usually, Dr. Noga Askenazi will apply these patches to your back or arm where they’ll remain for a couple of days.

 During that time, your skin may start to have all the hallmarks of contact dermatitis — the redness, scaling, blistering, itchiness, and so forth.
 This is beneficial as, when our specialists remove the patches and see this inflammation, they will be a step closer to determining the cause of your problems.
 The closer they get to a cause, the closer you are to relief in the form of effective treatment.

 As with other types of allergy tests, the doctors may suggest you avoid certain medications in the weeks leading up to your first visit.
 You will also need to take care not to do anything on the days you wear the patches that may weaken the adhesive, including swimming or strenuous exercise.

 From their office in Crystal Lake, our specialists can use patch testing to check 20 to 30 potential allergens at a time.
 Schedule an evaluation by calling (847) 888-8802.Back to Patch Testing Page